Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 On your fresh installed fedora system, do `sudo systemctl start sshd`, which will start the ssh server just for this boot.
 You will be prompted to enter a password, which is used for logging in.
 Use `hostname -I` to get the local IP address of the device.

-On your second machine, use `ssh USERNAME@IPADDRESS`, where the username is the one you set in anaconda.
+On your second machine, use `ssh USERNAME@IPADDRESS`, where the username is the one you set in anaconda, and the ipaddress is the result of `hostname -I` on the fresh install.
 Enter the password and you can remote control the machine!

 ### Package installation